 - You will never have to worry about your wool rug causing a fire in your home.

-- Fixtures and appliances prone to overheating (lamps, scented wax burners etc.), smoking cigarettes, and other fire hazardous are not safe to place around a synthetic rug.
+- Fixtures and appliances prone to overheating (lamps, scented wax burners etc.), smoking cigarettes, and other fire hazards are not safe to place around a synthetic rug.